10up/ElasticPress/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change works and has been tested on a Go sandbox.
 - [ ] This change has relevant unit tests (if applicable).
 - [ ] This change has relevant documentation additions / updates (if applicable).
+- [ ] This change has the fix PRed upstream (if applicable).
+If not applicable, it has the relevant "// VIP: reason for the discrepancy with upstream" comment in places where the code is discrepant.

 ## Steps to Test
 <!--